Beating Breast Cancer

 And then, and then about a week later, I get this email from him saying, did I want to sell my company?
 And it all went from there?
 Yeah.
 So.
 So sometimes, and, you know, we talked about that moment where I let go of the, the outcome and just ask the question, if you’re open, open to receiving that in whatever form that it comes, then your inner voice, spirit whatever you want to call it will guide you.

-So that ended up being what happened you know, they they bought that company from from me and and then I was able to hear and and and look at what I wanted to do next,
+So that ended up being what happened you know, they bought that company from me and then I was able to hear and and and look at what I wanted to do next,

-I am I went to the gola retreat for 10 days when I was going through chemotherapy, and they had this beautiful space where meditation was a part of everyday and initially when I tried meditation years before, but I think I thought I’m too busy for that.
+I am I went to the Gola retreat for 10 days when I was going through chemotherapy, and they had this beautiful space where meditation was a part of every day initially when I tried meditation years before, but I think I thought I’m too busy for that.

 My mind just won’t stop.
 And normally not normally people and that was just me, you know, people that say that actually need it more than anybody else does.